Naticord/naticord/README.md

 # Planned functionality
 - Voice chat
   - This may be implemented very soon, thanks to Aerovoice!
-- Statuses
+- Markdown
-  - Still a work in progress, definitely soon though.
+  - Should be very soon due to labels having the option to use HTML-like formatting.
 - Edit reply and delete.
   - Will be very soon!
-Once DMs, groups and servers get a revamp.
+It really will!
+- Blocking people, leaving groups and unfriending people (with the new friends / servers list)
+  - This will be somewhere in the future, but not really needed.
+# Not planned functionality
+- Image viewing in client (with native chat box)
+  - This is not planned, but it may come eventually.
+Instead there is a "View Image" link for now.
 # Bugs
 - When starting the WebSocket / the WebSocket starts to reconnect it will cause a memory spike and go up to 280MB and go back down to 80MB, the reason for this is unknown and will most likely not be fixed.
 # Credits